rikukissa/typehole/README.md

 ## [Unreleased]

+## [1.4.1] - 2021-05-09

 ### Fixed

 - Unserializable diagnostic now shown only once per typehole.
 Previously the tooltip could have the same warning multiple times.

+- Server is now stopped once all typeholes are removed.
+Restarting the server now also works

 ### Added